PatChirapat/SpoicryProject/README.md

 - ascii_saved.py

-ascii_saved.py contains the ascii art.
+ascii_saved.py contains the ascii art work.

 ## How to run the program